kubernetes/enhancements/keps/sig-cli/1441-kubectl-debug/README.md

 | Pod Copy            | empty securityContext; sets shareProcessNamespace                          |
 | Ephemeral Container | empty securityContext                                                      |

-This profile eliminates the privileges from "debug" that are disallowed under the baseline security profile, such as host namespaces, host volume mounts and `SYS_PTRACE`.
+This profile is identical to "general" but eliminates privileges that are disallowed under the baseline security profile, such as host namespaces, host volume, mounts and `SYS_PTRACE`.

+Probes and labels continue to be stripped from Pod copies.

 #### Profile: restricted